 The Max S. Baucus Institute invites applications from University of Montana undergraduate and graduate students for an opportunity to be part of the third class of Baucus Leaders in the summer of 2020.
 The Baucus Institute focuses on inspiring public service by providing training, education, and internship opportunities to current and future public and private sector leaders to prepare them to address the critical legal and policy challenges facing Montana, the United States, and the world.

 Baucus Leaders Program

-The Institute recognizes that, much like Ambassador Baucus’s own life experiences, it is the experiences that we can open for young women and men that will inspire them to engage in meaningful work to benefit society.
-The Institute seeks four exceptional students from the University of Montana to make up our first class of Baucus Leaders.
+The Institute recognizes that, much like Ambassador Baucus’s own life experiences, it is the public service experiences that we can provide to students that will inspire them to engage in meaningful work to benefit society.
+The Institute seeks ten exceptional Montana college students to make up our 2020 class of Baucus Leaders.

 Baucus Leaders will be selected based on academic performance, commitment to public service, and interest in the political process.
-The program is open to all full-time students at the University of Montana, undergraduate and graduate, who are in good academic standing at the time of applying and who will be enrolled as full-time students at UM during Fall Semester 2018.
+The program is open to all current University of Montana undergraduate and graduate students who are in good academic standing at the time of applying and who will be enrolled as full-time students at a Montana public college or university during Fall Semester 2020.

 How to Apply

 Applications are due no later than 5:00 pm on Monday, December 2, 2019 and are online.

 A complete application includes the following: